TheDevConnor/Zura-Transpiled/README.md

 - The strategy of the Zura Language and project.
 - An open-source project structure, governance model, and evolution process.

-You can see my [full roadmap](/docs/project/roadmap.md) for more details.

 ## Getting Started

 To start make sure you have the following installed: